Herbal medicine shops

 All foods and food supplements must be labelled with certain information in English.
 Where the food is sold loose, such as Chinese herbs from jars, or is packed by you in the shop for direct sale to your customers, the following details are required:

-- a food name which customers can understand, indicating the true nature of the food
+- a food name that customers can understand, indicating the true nature of the food

-- a statement, if appropriate, that the product or ingredients have been irradiated or genetically modified (see also our leaflet 'Labelling of genetically modified foods')
+- a statement, if appropriate, that the product or ingredients have been irradiated or genetically modified (see also 'Labelling of GM foods')

-Where the food is 'prepacked', a number of labelling requirements need to be fulfilled - see our leaflets 'Labelling of packaged foods' and 'Food labelling - date and lot marking of packaged food'.
+Where the food is 'prepacked', a number of labelling requirements need to be fulfilled - see 'Labelling of prepacked food' and 'Date & lot marking of prepacked food'.

 EU Regulation (EC) No 1223/2009 on cosmetic products defines a cosmetic product as: 'any substance or mixture intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours'.
 It does not apply to medicinal products, medical devices or biocidal products.